 Lean focuses on how to reduce waste and eliminate processes that don’t add value.
 Work-in-progress is notorious in management for time-wasting.
 One approach to reducing this problem is to increase workflow transparency.
 With a transparent workflow, team members know the status of the project at all stages.

 Kanban boards are arguably the most popular tool used to create transparent workflows.
 By using this , team members can see tasks in the backlog, which are priorities, and work-in-progress.
 They allow for better communication between and keep everyone on the same page throughout the project lifecycle.

 Project plan to identify value

 Identifying value is the first step of lean methodology and a project plan can help you with this step.
-A project plan is an essential element of success in project management.
 Some advantages of developing this plan include: